Equilibrium

 Hence, the answer is the option (4).

 Example 5.
-During the process of transport and delivery of O2 from our lungs to muscle, there is equilibrium b/w species
+During the process of transport and delivery of O2 from our lungs to muscle, there is an equilibrium b/w species

-1)CO and the protein haemoglobin
+1)CO and the protein hemoglobin

-2)NO and the protein haemoglobin
+2)NO and the protein hemoglobin

-3) (correct)O2 and the protein haemoglobin
+3) (correct)O2 and the protein hemoglobin

 4)none